-In order to remove your heater assembly it is necessary to remove the heater case housing first.
+In order to remove your A/C assembly it is necessary to remove the A/C case housing first.

-Located on the engine side of the firewall, remove seven (7) bolts around the perimeter of the heater case housing (see Figure 7).
+Located on the engine side of the firewall, remove Ten (10) bolts around the perimeter of the A/C case housing (see Figure 7).
 Remove the housing (Discard).

-NOTE: To remove the two bolts at locations 1A and 7B, it may be necessary to lower the inner fender.
+NOTE: To remove the two bolts at locations 1A and 10B, it may be necessary to lower the inner fender.
 Retain these screws.